-Annual global cyber losses are expected to reach a staggering $6 trillion in 20211 – with North American organizations continuing to be primary cybercrime targets, accounting for more than two-thirds of all global incidents and more than half of all breaches in 2019.2 In this environment, it is vitally important for risk managers to have a clear grasp of how their Directors & Officers policies respond in the event of a cyber incident, including potential coverage limitations and how it differs from their Cyber Liability policy.
+Annual global cyber losses are expected to reach a staggering $6 trillion by the end of 2021 and $10.5 trillion by 20251 – with North American organizations continuing to be primary cybercrime targets, accounting for more than two-thirds of all global incidents and more than half of all breaches in 2019.2 In this environment, it is vitally important for risk managers to have a clear grasp of how their Directors & Officers policies respond in the event of a cyber incident, including potential coverage limitations and how it differs from their Cyber Liability policy.

 D&O vs. Cyber Liability